Stiff or painful joints can be frustrating when you want to exercise. But staying active is essential for maintaining joint health.

 Since the paddling movements are done sitting down, there’s a reduced risk of injury to joints and tissues in the lower body.
 Other benefits of kayaking and canoeing include increased muscle strength, improved cardiovascular fitness, and the peaceful, meditative nature of the activity.

-The best way to learn how to paddle correctly is to join a local club, which you can search for here.
-You can find out more about kayaking, including basic equipment, useful resources, and health and safety in our introduction to kayaking, and more about canoeing on the Better Health website.
+The best way to learn how to paddle correctly is to join a local club, which you can find here.
+You can read our introduction to kayaking to find out more, and there’s more information about canoeing on the Better Health website.

 11. Zumba Gold